Reference from the MSC Deputy Provincial

 A full history of the development of the Hy-Vong Community can be found elsewhere.
 However, to assess the significance of Mr Borradale's contribution to Hy Vong, it is important to note the following :

-• The internal organisation: e.g., the relationship of work to study to recreation, the relationship of Director to House Parents; the relationship of Director to Hy Vong Committee, Lee and the wider Bowral community.
+- The internal organisation: e.g., the relationship of work to study to recreation, the relationship of the Director to House Parents, the relationship of the Director to Hy Vong Committee, Lee and the wider Bowral community.

 Mr Borradale applied himself to all these aspects of life with unusual energy, efficiency and kindness.